DqChen19/iron_co2_oxidation/README.md

 # Data and Code for:
 **New empirical kinetics of iron oxidation by CO₂ applied to micrometeorites imply a CO₂-rich Archean atmosphere**

-This repository provides all datasets and modeling codes used in the manuscript.
+This repository provides essential datasets and modeling codes used in the manuscript.
 It includes:

 - `Reaction_rate&emissivity.xlsx`: Original reaction data and emissivity measurements
 - Revised 1D micrometeorite entry model incorporating photochemical model results